AvTe/RentConnect/replit.md

 ✅ Application is running successfully on Replit
 ✅ All dependencies installed
 ✅ Development server configured for port 5000
-✅ Graceful degradation when Firebase is not configured (Demo Mode) ⚠️ Firebase environment variables needed for full functionality ⚠️ Payment and notification services are optional
+✅ Firebase fully configured and operational
+✅ Paystack payment integration configured
+✅ SendGrid email notifications configured
+✅ Twilio WhatsApp/SMS integration configured
+✅ All API secrets securely stored in Replit Secrets

+### Configured Services
+- **Firebase**: Authentication, Firestore database, Cloud Storage
+- **Paystack**: Payment processing for subscriptions (test mode)
+- **SendGrid**: Email notifications
+- **Twilio**: WhatsApp and SMS notifications

-### Demo Mode
+### Demo Mode (if Firebase not configured)
-The application has been configured to run in "demo mode" when Firebase environment variables are not set:
+The app includes graceful fallback when Firebase environment variables are not set:
-- Landing page displays correctly
-- UI is fully visible for preview purposes
+- A demo mode banner appears to inform users
-- Auth-dependent features show user-friendly error messages when accessed
+- Auth-dependent features show user-friendly error messages
 - No runtime errors occur when Firebase is not configured
-- Perfect for initial setup and testing the deployment configuration

-### Firebase Setup Required
-The app will run but authentication, database, and storage features won't work until Firebase is configured.
-Follow the Firebase setup instructions above.

 ### Optional Integrations
 - Paystack: Required only for premium subscription payments